robertovicario/uninsubria-Blockchain/docs/articles/3_LC.md

 PoW can be integrated into consensus mechanisms in these ways:

 - **PoW + BFT:** Integrating PoW with BFT consensus can introduce instability.
 Fluctuations in the network's total computational power may disrupt predictable leader selection, undermining the reliability and security guarantees of BFT protocols.
 As a result, combining PoW with BFT is generally discouraged.
 - **PoW + LC:** Nodes compete to solve computational puzzles, and the chain with the most accumulated proof of work is considered the valid one.
-This combination forms the basis of _Nakamoto Consensus_.
+This combination forms the basis of _Nakamoto Protocol_.

-# Nakamoto Consensus
+# Nakamoto Protocol

 > **Partially Synchronous**

-_Nakamoto Consensus_ is a consensus mechanism designed for PoW-based blockchains.
+_Nakamoto Protocol_ is a consensus mechanism designed for PoW-based blockchains.
 It elects a leader in each round based on the computational effort expended by nodes, allowing them to agree on a single chain of blocks.

 \vspace{0.5cm}